Ksingh79798/devTinder/src/homework.md

 - create post /signup API to insert data to the db
 - push some documents using API calls from postman
 - Error Handling by using try, catch

+{--------------  Ep-7 Diving into the APIs  -------------------}

+- Diff b/w JS object & JSON
+- Add the express.json(); middleware to your app
+- make your /signup API Dynamic to receive data from the END-USER(Browser/Postman/Any outside Server)
+- user.findOne() with duplicate email-Ids, which obj will returned ? ans:- return Arbitrary Doc
+- API :- Get user by email
+- API :- Feed API --> GET/feed -> get all the users from the db
+- create Delete user API
+- Diff b/w PATCH & PUT
+- API create a Update user
+- Explore the MongoDb & Mongoose Doc for model fn/methods
+- What are options in a model.findOneAndUpdate() method, explore more about it
+- API :- Update the user with Email-id